RICE In-Depth

 Categories, Voting, & Awards

-Once videos are submitted, RICE participants suggest which categories (and their names) should be used during the event.
+Once videos are submitted, RICE participants suggest which award categories (and their names) should be used during the event.
 These can range from common categories like "Drama" to more obscure/funny ones like "Most Dogs."

-Category Award Scaling
+Custom Award Scaling

 ≤ 49 videos → 7 categories